Therapy for Depression in New York, New Jersey, and Florida

 Understand the factors contributing to your depression, break free from feelings of hopelessness, and rediscover motivation, joy, and connection in your daily life.

-Are you feeling stuck, unmotivated, or numb in your daily life?
+You feel stuck, unmotivated, or numb in your daily life

-Do you feel like you’re just “going through the motions” instead of truly living?
+You feel like you’re just “going through the motions” instead of truly living

-Is your mood affecting your work, school, or relationships?
+Your mood is affecting your work, school, or relationships

 You might notice: